opencv/opencv/doc/js_tutorials/js_video/js_bg_subtraction/js_bg_subtraction.markdown

 detectShadows = True (which is so by default), it detects and marks shadows, but decreases the speed.
 Shadows will be marked in gray color.

+@note The object of cv.BackgroundSubtractorMOG2 should be deleted manually.

 Try it
 ------